DmitriiDenisov/bank-bot/README.md

 ## Services that are up on server:

 1. AirFlow: port 8080 (**does not** automatically restarts once server is restarted)
-2. RabbitMQ: port 15672 (automatically restarts once server is restarted)
+2. RabbitMQ: port 15672 (automatically restarts once server is restarted).
+If you don't see queues check that you have access to virtual host.
+In order to do that in UI go to 'Admin' and check if you have access to virtual hosts
 3. Jenkins: port 9090 (automatically restarts once server is restarted)

 ## How to Run only this repo (Flask and main api):